 The Craftsman CMES610 Jigsaw comes with a variable speed trigger.
 It can provide you with cutting speeds of up to 3,000 SPM.
 It features four orbital settings that allow you to manage aggressive cutting.
 Whether you cut curves or straight lines, it’s suitable for various materials with different densities.

-What We Like
+What I Like

-- Speed is up to 3,000(SPM) strokes per minute
+- It can achieve speeds up to 3,000 strokes per minute (SPM).

-- Its ergonomic handle is designed specifically to provide comfort during operation
+- Its ergonomic handle is designed specifically to provide comfort during operation.

-- Extended length provides a lot of movement for smooth cuts
+- Extended length provides a lot of movement for smooth cuts.

-What We Don't Like
+What I Don't Like

 9. Hammerhead HAJS048 Jigsaw

-The next tool on our review is the Hammerhead HAJS048.
+The next tool on my review is the Hammerhead HAJS048.
 It has a variable speed control which you can access on the speed dial.
 It also provides you with 3000 strokes per minute when you cut through wood or other material.

 This professional tool can give you a smooth and aggressive cutting action with its 4-stage orbital setting.
 Additionally, you can adjust its base plate to get that nice 45 degree bevel cutting on your workpiece.